-WP1 Development of a robust evaluation framework (Objective 1) Inputs: Other ARIA projects, all WPs, IBoA Outputs: WP2, WP3, WP4, WP5 Co-Leads: (Indicates an Early Career Researcher) Participants/CO-I: PDRA2, co-leads from all WPs Overview: WP1 will develop a robust, science-based Evaluation Framework that underpins an independent evaluation of the physical and cascading ecological impacts on the polar marine environment associated with each ARIA-selected geoengineering intervention.
+WP1 Development of a robust evaluation framework (Objective 1)

+Inputs: Other ARIA projects, all WPs, IBoA Outputs: WP2, WP3, WP4, WP5

+Co-Leads: (Indicates an Early Career Researcher)

+Participants/CO-I: PDRA2, co-leads from all WPs

+Overview: WP1 will develop a robust, science-based Evaluation Framework that underpins an independent evaluation of the physical and cascading ecological impacts on the polar marine environment associated with each ARIA-selected geoengineering intervention.

 A recognised method for quantifying the effects of outside impacts on a marine ecosystem, such as a geoengineering intervention, is through the establishment of an Evaluation Framework (EF).
 A well-designed, scientifically robust EF allows for definitive conclusions (with quantified uncertainties) to be drawn on the cascading ecological impact across different trophic levels.
 The main objective of the EF is 1) identify key ecological components and associated environmental parameters that are most likely to be impacted by the intervention and 2) design observational experiments and modelling studies to quantify the ecological consequences of the proposed intervention.

+WP1.1 Round Table assessment To initiate the drafting of the EF a series of round-table meetings will be held with the proponents of each assessed intervention.
 The aim of these meetings is to obtain a more complete understanding of (i) the intervention and its spatiotemporal domain, (ii) its expected environmental impacts and (iii) the magnitude of the intended perturbation and how it varies under different Shared Socioeconomic Pathways (SSPs).
 Co-leads of WP2 to WP4 will participate in the round tables to ensure their modelling and laboratory experiments can be better linked to each intervention.
+(M1.1)

-(M1.1) WP1.2 Production of Evaluation Framework Using the outputs of VP1.1 we will co-design (with WP5.1) a step-by-step EF from which an interlinked and comprehensive understanding of physical changes (WP2), biogeochemical changes (WP3) and biological changes (WP4) caused by the intervention can be derived.
-The EF will include (i) defining clear and achievable objectives, (ii) determining the threshold and boundaries, as well as spatiotemporal impacts of the avaluation of avaluation framework using the cyclogical objectives, (iii) robusty selecting the ecological, environmental and pressure indicators to evaluate ^{1,e 25} , and (iv) to identify/compile a ba WP2: The Global and Regional Physical Changes Associated with Geoengineering (Objective 2) Inputs: WP1, EF Outputs: WP3.
-WP4. & WP5 Co-Leads: Participants/CO-I: PDRAs 3,4, & 5, ESM Engineer, PhD Oxford Overview, WD2 features on discreasing the physical changes appreciated with generating interventions
+WP1.2 Production of Evaluation Framework Using the outputs of WP1.1 we will co-design (with WP5.1) a step-by-step EF from which an interlinked and comprehensive understanding of physical changes (WP2), biogeochemical changes (WP3) and biological changes (WP4) caused by the intervention can be derived.
+The EF will include (i) defining clear and achievable objectives, (ii) determining the threshold and boundaries, as well as spatiotemporal limitations of the analysis, (iii) robustly selecting the ecological, environmental and pressure indicators to evaluate^{i.e. 25}, and (iv) to identify/compile a baseline (control) dataset from which an assessment of the spatiotemporal impacts of the intervention can be assessed.
+Data availability, reliability and knowledge gaps will be key considerations when developing the EF.
+Once the draft EF has been completed it will be delivered to WP5.1 for evaluation by an Independent Board of Advisors (IBoA).
+This peer-review process is aimed at strengthening the EF, as well as ensuring the framework is flexible enough to be used for future assessments (beyond ARIA).
+Whilst the EF will remain consistent for the evaluation of selected ARIA-funded geoengineering interventions, the practicalities must be developed on a case-by-case basis.
+(M1.2)

+Milestones M1.1 (month 6): Report on round table meetings for each intervention to be assessed.
+M1.2 (Draft: month 8, Peer-Reviewed: month 12): Delivery of the peer-reviewed Evaluation Framework.

+WP2: The Global and Regional Physical Changes Associated with Geoengineering (Objective 2)

+Inputs: WP1, EF Outputs: WP3, WP4, & WP5

+Co-Leads:

+Participants/CO-I: PDRAs 3,4, & 5, ESM Engineer, PhD_Oxford